≡ menu

 $ pio pkg install -l 'madhephaestus/ESP32Servo@^3.0.6'

-# Initial: Refer to/transcribe the resources of this tool
+# Initial: Reference/transcribe the resources of this tool

 $ cd ${dirmcu}/${dirprj_fig}/src